01binary/switchback/boards/EmbeddedMIDIKeyboard/readme.md

 Each key shall be treated logically as a **1D capacitive slider**, composed of **24 contiguous electrodes**, with position derived in firmware from the combined electrode state.

+#### Layout

+- Board layout, hole placement, and electrode copper areas will be provided in DWG/SVG format
+- Each electrode shall be routed as a dedicated copper area (no shared pads)
+- No electrode shall be stitched together electrically
+- Guard rings, ground pours, or shielding may be added only if they do not reduce sensitivity
+- Electrode routing shall prioritize uniform length and spacing within each key

 ### Power

-The power circuitry is identical to the embedded oscilloscope board which is also a part of this project.
+This section is a **direct reuse** of a previously validated "Embedded Oscilliscope" design and should not be functionally modified unless required for layout reasons.

 A [USB-C](https://www.digikey.com/en/products/detail/hirose-electric-co-ltd/CX90B1-24P/8769505) receptacle is used to program the board, providing power during the programming process.
-Two [TS-1064S-A1B2-D4](https://www.lcsc.com/product-detail/C498294.html?s_z=n_C498294) switches (boot and reset) are also used for manual programming.
-A [DMN3135LVT-7](https://www.digikey.com/en/products/detail/diodes-incorporated/dmn3135lvt-7/2890874) MOSTFET assists with automatic programming from Arduino IDE, by "pressing" boot and reset buttons automatically at the right time.
+Two [TS-1064S-A1B2-D4](https://www.lcsc.com/product-detail/C498294.html?s_z=n_C498294) switches (boot and reset) are used for manual programming.
+A [DMN3135LVT-7](https://www.digikey.com/en/products/detail/diodes-incorporated/dmn3135lvt-7/2890874) MOSTFET enables automatic programming from Arduino IDE.

 The circuitry from [Adafruit LiPo backpack](https://www.adafruit.com/product/2124) is integrated directly onto the board to provide power from a LiPo battery after the device is programmed.
 This includes [S2B-PH-SM4-TB](https://www.digikey.com/en/products/detail/jst-sales-america-inc/s2b-ph-sm4-tb/926655) **battery connector** and a **sliding power switch**.
 If the battery is connected while power is provided to the USB-C connector, this also charges the battery.

 The power switch (connected to LiPo Battery Backpack circuit) is **external** for this project - but [S2B-PH-SM4-TB](https://www.digikey.com/en/products/detail/jst-sales-america-inc/s2b-ph-sm4-tb/926655) connector will be needed on the board to connect this external switch in a modular fashion.
 This is exactly the same connector as the one used for the battery.

-The circuitry from [Adafruit LM3671 Buck Converter](https://www.adafruit.com/product/2745) is integrated directly onto the board to convert the battery voltage to `3.3V` that feeds Teensy and all other components.
+The circuitry from [Adafruit LM3671 Buck Converter](https://www.adafruit.com/product/2745) is integrated directly onto the board to convert the battery voltage to `3.3V` required for the controller and all other components.

 ## Components